zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 ======================================================================
-4. Ice Visual Studio 2008 Extension
+4. Ice Visual Studio Extension
 ======================================================================

-The Ice Visual Studio Extension integrates Ice projects into the Visual Studio 2008 IDE.
+The Ice Visual Studio Extension integrates Ice projects into the Visual Studio 2008 and Visual Studio 2010 IDEs.
 The extension supports C++, .NET, VB, and Silverlight projects.

-The extension is only installed if Visual Studio 2008 is present on the target machine.
-If you install Visual Studio 2008 after installing Ice, you will have to re-run the Ice installer and choose "Repair" to install the extension.
+The extension for Visual Studio 2008 is only installed if Visual Studio 2008 is present on the target machine.
+Likewise for the Visual Studio 2010 extension.
+If you install Visual Studio 2008 or Visual Studio 2010 after installing Ice, you will have to re-run the Ice installer and choose "Repair" to install the extension.

-Note that the extension is not supported for Visual Studio 2008 Express as Microsoft does not permit extensions to be written for Express editions of Visual Studio.
+Note that the extension is not supported for Visual Studio Express edtitions as Microsoft does not permit extensions to be written for Express editions of Visual Studio.